Voteshield/devops-exercise/INSTRUCTIONS.md

 - Please make sure you are committing your work.
 - Submit your work as an archive of the project directory including the Git information.
 - If you cannot finish or do all the things you would like to do in the suggested time, please note things you would like to do in the `README.md` or `NOTES.md` file.
+- There may be areas of the code that could be improved.
+You can choose to do more to demonstrate your talents, but please do not exceed the 60 minute time limit.

 ## Containerization